 - The assumption that it is possible to avoid or ignore late changes in requirements in large projects is wrong and never holds.

 - The assumption that the features and functionality of large project could be locked in from the project’s inception is totally unrealistic and fails time and time again.

-The above three assumptions are the foundation and bedrock how the traditional project management methodology were planned.
-No wounder so many projects were failing.
+The above three assumptions are the foundation and bedrock how the traditional project management methodology was planned.
+No wonder so many projects were failing.

-The conclusion was reached by the research team that an incremental approach in software development works better.
+The conclusion was reached by the research team that an incremental approach to software development works better.